minhnhu510/Kathdoly_Portfolio/README.md

 # Kathdoly Portfolio
 ## *ABOUT ME*
 Welcome to my portfolio.
 My name is Dang Minh Nhu Nguyen and I go by Kat.
 I am a graduated San Jose State University student major in Applied Mathematics, concentrated Statistics.
 I am passionate in building models to identify risks, forcast the future to assist my clients, team, company with the best solutions.
+Currently, I am looking for a fulltime position in companies that focus on either  technology, healthcare, business, finance or astronomy.

 I love spending my spare with family, friends, cooking, traveling or even enjoying outdoor sunshine.

-Contact me at: nguyendmnhu@gmail.com
+Contact me at: nguyendmnhu@gmail.com.

 Please check out my [LinkedIn](http://www.linkedin.com/in/nguyendmnhu) and my [resume](https://drive.google.com/file/d/1sLL-ShmP_IvbpxfNvv0bQ4YszKdVUeEf/view?usp=sharing) as well.
 Thank you for visiting.

 Warmly hug!